andyhomecode/image_renamer/README.md

 The goal was to make something that would be fast to use just with the keyboard.

+Image files are examined to get the

 - EXIF photo date
-- an entered prefix
 - GPS coordinates (converted to city name)

+Then the user can edits them and enters:
+- an optional prefix to group photos (e.g. "Beach Day), and
-- A typed description
+- a typed description of the one photo (e.g. "Andy playing in the surf")

 Final filename format:
-`YYYY MM DD Prefix City Description.jpg`
+`YYYY MM DD Prefix City Description.jpg` e.g.
+`2025 06 20 Beach Day Rehoboth Andy Playing in the surf.jpg`

 files can be 'deleted', which moves them into a 'deleted' subfolder